 Any and all costs the company incurs in connection with its financing activities are charged on to the owner of the underlying real estate (Custodian Vesteda Fund I).
 The company does not generate any revenues as such.
-VF adds a surcharge on the amounts it lends on; this is recognised as 'Interest income' in the statement of income.
-The gross margin is €0.99 million (2022: €0.87 million) and the income is €50,3 million (2022: €36,2 million).
-The balance sheet represents an equity of €4.6 million (2022: €3.8 million).
+VF receives a reimbursement fee for its costs and services; this is recognised as 'Interest income' in the statement of income.
+The reimbursement fee is €50 thousand (2023: €0.99 million) and the interest income is €62.3 million (2023: €50.3 million).
+The balance sheet represents an equity of €45 thousand (2023: €4.6 million).